alanfranz/junk/README.md

 so it takes about 8 hours to generate a full permutation of IPv4 on a wimpy Atom CPU.
 That turned out to be plenty good enough for our purposes.

+If you just want a few random IP addresses, mini_ipgen.py might be easier to use.

 How it works
 ------------